 A 2020 PwC survey of 5,000 businesses found that a whopping 47% of them had experienced fraud.

 When it comes to online fraud and Risk Operations (RiskOps), it’s not about preparing for if it happens.
 It’s about being prepared when it happens.

 The problem?
 There is a multitude of ways you could protect your company today.
-Today we’ll look at the major pros and cons of building a fraud detection solution in-house, staffing your own Risk Ops or Risk operations team, outsourcing the lot, or buying external tools.
+Today we’ll look at the major pros and cons of building a fraud detection software in-house, staffing your own Risk Ops or Risk operations team, outsourcing the lot, or buying external tools.

 Outsourced Fraud Detection Solution

 The first method is quite common with midsize companies who need extra trust and safety.
 Put simply, it’s about sending your data to an external risk management team, who will use their own tools and expertise to their best to reduce risk.

 A lot of firms specialize in providing these services, with everything from content moderation to reducing credit card fraud.